Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

 3. Retrieve the dataset using SQLAlchemy in Python

-4. Clean and transform the dataset:
+4. Clean, normalize, and standardize the data to ensure it is suitable for modeling:

    a.
 Using Label and Ordinal Encoding:
-   - convert gender and smoking_history to numeric boolean values.
+   - convert gender and smoking_history to numeric format.
    - convert BMI, HbA1c, and blood glucose levels according to ranges.

    b.
 Using One-Hot Encoding and StandardScalar:
    - One-Hot Encoding to convert the categorical columns (gender and smoking_history)
    - Standardize the numerical columns using StandardScaler (age, BMI, HbA1c, and blood glucose level)

-.
-Predictive modeling in Scikit-learn

-.
-Binary classification on Diabetes dataset using multiple predictive modeling techniques
+### Model Initialization, Training, and Evaluation:

+5. Implement a Python script to initialize, train, and evaluate the machine learning model.
+For this project, we used multiple models.

+6. Select appropriate algorithms and techniques to achieve high predictive accuracy.

+### Model Optimization:

+7. Perform iterative optimization to enhance the model's performance.

 <br>